julianperrott/WowClassicGrindBot/README.md

 # Contributing

 You are welcome to create pull requests.
-Somethings ideas of things that could be improved:
+Some ideas of things that could be improved:

 * This readme
 * The stuck detector